fscorrupt/awesome-stars/README.md

 - [JvSomeren/tautulli-watched-sync](https://github.com/JvSomeren/tautulli-watched-sync) - Use this script to make Tautulli for plex synchronize watched TV Shows to Trakt.tv and movies to Letterboxd
 - [openai/whisper](https://github.com/openai/whisper) - Robust Speech Recognition via Large-Scale Weak Supervision
 - [Taxel/PlexTraktSync](https://github.com/Taxel/PlexTraktSync) - A python script that syncs the movies, shows and ratings between trakt and Plex (without needing a PlexPass or Trakt VIP subscription)
-- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - ❤️ The best icons for your personal dashboard.
+- [walkxcode/dashboard-icons](https://github.com/walkxcode/dashboard-icons) - 🚀 The best place to find icons for your dashboards.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
 - [dgtlmoon/changedetection.io](https://github.com/dgtlmoon/changedetection.io) - The best and simplest free open source website change detection, restock monitor and notification service.
 Restock Monitor, change detection.
 Designed for simplicity - Simply monitor which websites ha
 - [vstconsulting/polemarch](https://github.com/vstconsulting/polemarch) - Simple WEB gui for infrastructure management by ansible playbooks or modules.
 This is only mirror with bins in releases.